 That happy snap from your beach holiday last year is probably not ideal

 We’re stating the obvious, but your images should be relevant.
 Happy snaps are great, but do they relate to your campaign?
 If not, leave them out.

 Do you want to be the subject, or would you prefer to feature the project itself?
 Perhaps it’s a behind the scenes image, or the key players in your play/film/dance piece.
 Whatever it is, make it striking and relevant.

-Top tip: a logo isn’t ideal for your hero image on the ACF.
-By all means, upload a logo as one of your supporting images, but it shouldn’t be the first image your potential backers see when they visit your campaign page.
+Top tip: a logo isn’t ideal for your campaign hero image.
+By all means, upload a logo as one of your gallery images, but it shouldn’t be the first thing your potential backers see when they visit your campaign page.

 What you need to make your ACF campaign page shine

 The ACF platform was built to showcase images and video files.
 You can upload multiple images and up to two video files to your campaign page.

 - Have the subject in the centre of the page